Terrorism threat level raised in Northern Ireland

 In February Det Ch Insp John Caldwell, 48, was shot multiple times by two gunmen while he was off-duty and coaching youth football.

-The attack was carried out by the main dissident group, the New IRA.
+The attack was admitted by the main dissident group, the New IRA.

-MI5 is believed to review the threat level every six months.
+MI5 is believed to review the threat level every six months - the terrorism threat level remains substantial in the rest of the UK.

-Tuesday's announcement reverses last year's downgrade which was the first change in 12 years.
+Threat levels are designed to give an indication of the likelihood of a terrorist attack and there are five rankings ranging from low to critical.